 A doctor may determine you’re at high risk if you have a family history of colon cancer or you have a history of colon polyps or inflammatory bowel disease.

-If you’re not at high risk for colon cancer, Medicare will pay for a colonoscopy once every 120 months, or 10 years.
+If you’re not at high risk of colon cancer, Medicare will pay for a colonoscopy once every 120 months, or 10 years.
 If you’ve previously had a flexible sigmoidoscopy, which doesn’t involve viewing the entire colon, Medicare may cover a colonoscopy once every 48 months, or 4 years.

 Medicare may ask you to pay a portion of the bill if your doctor finds a polyp or takes other tissue samples during a colonoscopy.
 At that time, Medicare may ask you to pay:

-• 20 percent of the Medicare-approved amount for your doctor’s time
+- 15% of the Medicare-approved amount for your doctor’s time

 For this reason, it’s important to know what you may pay if you have a polyp or biopsy (tissue sample) removed during the procedure.